 1.4 Bigelow Program

 The Bigelow Program (named after the Dean of the Law School who founded it in the 1930s) is taught by full-time Bigelow Teaching Fellows.
-The course familiarizes students with standard research and writing tools for the legal profession.
+The course familiarizes students with the standard research and writing tools of the legal profession.
 Legal research and writing is a central part of the first-year curriculum and it constitutes ten percent of 1L course credits.
 The topics and assignments are scheduled as follow:

 - Autumn quarter: short assignment(s) and closed memorandum; library and legal resource training

 - Winter quarter: open memorandum; library and Lexis/Westlaw (legal research) training

 For additional information on the Bigelow Program, please go to: http://www.law.uchicago.edu/students/bigelow.